steve1281/kubernetes_tutorial/README.md

 ```
 kube-demo   - simple kubernetes example using a public docker
 kube-demo-2 - kubernetes example with a custom docker container (using node)
+kube-jobs - examples of job and cronjob in kubernetes
 ```

 ## swagger